The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

 The LFBOT host preference for more SFR-weighted SFR-$M_*$ distributions is distinct from the other transient host populations.
 In Figure~\ref{fig:sfms}, it is apparent that SNe II and Ibc hosts prefer more $M_*$-weighted solutions than LFBOTs (however, these solutions are still relatively SFR-weighted), likely owing to their larger populations of more massive hosts with lower SFRs.
 Interestingly, we cannot find any SFR or $M_*$-weighted distribution that LGRBs or SLSNe-I prefer.
 This is almost certainly due their hosts lying well above the SFMS and being highly star-forming galaxies.
 Moreover, SLSN-I and LGRB progenitors are likely more dependent on metallicity than either SFR or $M_*$ (see Section \ref{sec:metallicity}).
 Importantly, this highlights that LFBOTs trace a separate low-mass, star-forming galaxy population than either of these transients, implying that their progenitor is dependent on different environmental factors for formation.
 We further note that we cannot rule out any solutions for SNe Ibn, as their hosts span a range of $M_*$ and SFR, with no obvious high-density region in the SFR-$M_*$ plane.
 This mitigates any reasonable comparison we can achieve between LFBOT and SNe Ibn hosts with this 2D test.

-Overall, we conclude that LFBOTs prefer more star-forming hosts than most CCSN sub-types, but are less star-forming and not as low mass as SLSN-I hosts.
-Moreover, LFBOTs seemingly trace more ``normal" low mass, star-forming galaxies along the SFMS than either LGRBs or SLSNe-I, hinting that their progenitor has a separate formation pathway and environmental dependencies.
+Overall, we conclude that LFBOTs do indeed prefer more star-forming hosts than most CCSN sub-types, but are less star-forming and not as low mass as SLSN-I hosts.
+Reiterating the conclusions from the previous subsection, we find this strong preference of LFBOT hosts on star-formation compelling evidence that their progenitor contains a young, massive stellar component.